febos/SQUARNA/README.md

 SQUARNA requires Python3 of at least 3.8 version along with a (hopefully) arbitrary version of NumPy library.

+To use as a Python function:

+	pip install SQUARNA

 # Usage examples

     1) python3 SQUARNA.py i=examples/seq_input.fas c=alt.conf